getgrav/grav-learn/pages/09.webservers-hosting/03.paas/05.dokku/docs.md

 and the site should be good to go!

-Due to the ephemeral nature of Dokku's filesystem (you can make it persisten, but it's not a good idea for scaling the app in the future), all needed plugins or themes must be added to `composer.json` just like above and kept there so they are installed every time the site is pushed to Heroku.
-For example, if you need the `admin` plugin and a theme, add them in composer like in
+Due to the ephemeral nature of Dokku's filesystem, all needed plugins or themes must be added to `composer.json` just like above and kept there so they are installed every time the site is pushed to Heroku.
+You can make the Heroku-instance persistent, but it's not a good idea for scaling the app in the future.
+For example, if you need the Admin-plugin and a theme, add them in composer:

 [prism classes="language-json line-numbers"]
 "scripts": {
   "compile": [
     "bin/grav install",
     "bin/gpm install admin -y",
     "bin/gpm install awesome-theme-name-here -y"
   ]
 }
 [/prism]

-**Note:** Speacial thanks to the author of the Heroku guide as it was used as a base for this one due to the similarities of Dokku and Heroku
+**Note:** Special thanks to the author of the Heroku guide, as it was used as a base for this one due to the similarities of Dokku and Heroku.